TalkingQuickly/ansible-osx-setup/README.md

 For future updates, `bin/apply` can be used to run just the Ansible playbook without the setup commands.

+It's important to note that this isn't designed to be particularly robust, particularly when it comes to required env vars, it may be required to run this.
+Then close the terminal and open it again and re-run and then repeat this process a few times.

 ## What's installed

 The easiest way to understand what's installed is to read the contents of `ansible_osx.yml`, this configuration is fairly specific to the range of development I do personally, but may serve as a useful starting point for others.
 The core components are: